revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 </details>

 ---
-10. How do you decide as developer to choose among `.properties` or `.yaml` configuration file in Spring Boot application?
+10.How do you decide as developer to choose among `.properties` or `.yaml` configuration file in Spring Boot application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)